 A schedule of fees and charges applicable to applications lodged at the DIBP is published regularly.

 Many bridging visas are granted automatically in conjunction with a substantive visa application, so no separate fee applies.

-If you use an Immigration Lawyer or Registered Australian Migration Agent, additional fees apply.
+If you use an Immigration Advisor or Registered Australian Migration Agent, additional fees apply.
 The amount of the fee will depend on the skill level of the Immigration Law Specialist, complexity of the applications, and the urgency of the application.